brendan-duncan/dartray/README.md

 There are of course many other limitions.
 But on the positive side, Dart is a great environment for experimentation and learning about rendering techniques.
 It provides a reasonably fast and flexible, cross-platform environment for experimentation and learning.
-And, most importantly, it's fun.
-These are the goals of DartRay.
+And, most importantly, it's fun!

 ##License
 Copyright (C) 2014 Brendan Duncan